 Assistant Principal Flute

-Before coming to Chicago, Graef served as assistant principal flutist of the Minnesota Orchestra from 1966 to 1968.
-On leave of absence from the Chicago Symphony Orchestra during the 1985-1986 season, he returned to his home state, where he was appointed professor of music in flute at Indiana University.
+Before coming to Chicago, Graef served as assistant principal flutist of the Minnesota Orchestra from 1966-68.
+On leave of absence from the Chicago Symphony Orchestra during the 1985-86 season, he returned to his home state, where he was appointed professor of music in flute at Indiana University.

-Graef is an active performer and teacher of the Baroque, one-keyed flute, and he has an extensive collection of historic flutes.
-Graef is currently an associate professor in flute at Northwestern University School of Music, teaching both modern and early flute technique.
-Richard was also honored with a Grammy Award for his performances with Chicago Pro Musica.
+Graef is an active performer and teacher of the Baroque, one-keyed flute, and has an extensive collection of historic flutes.
+He is currently an associate professor in flute at Northwestern University School of Music, teaching modern and early flute technique.
+He is also on the faculty of the Chicago College of Performing Arts at Roosevelt University.
+Graef was honored with a Grammy Award for his performances with Chicago Pro Musica.

-During the 1990s, Graef teamed up with his flutist wife Emily to lead the Galena Chamber Ensemble in an extensive chamber music concert series in Galena, Illinois.
-More recently, the couple is active in the Chicago area performing with other CSO colleagues as the Juliani Ensemble
+During the 1990s, Graef teamed up with his flutist wife Emily to lead the Galena Chamber Ensemble in an extensive chamber music concert series in Galena, Illinois and also performed together as part of the Juliana Ensemble.

-Richard is the father of four children: Rick, Rachel, Anita and Julian.
+Graef is the father of four children: Rick, Rachel, Anita, and Julian.